Malcolm's Ethiopian toad

 Malcolm's Ethiopian toad or the Ethiopian mountain toad (Altiphrynoides malcolmi) is a species of toad in the family Bufonidae endemic to the Bale Mountains of Ethiopia.
-Its natural habitats are Schefflera-Hagenia-Hypericum forests and Afro-alpine moorland, and the transition zone in between.
+Its natural habitats are Astropanax–Hagenia–Hypericum montane forests and Afro-alpine moorland, and the transition zone in between.
 It is threatened by habitat loss and is listed by the IUCN as being an "endangered species".

 Description

 Malcolm's Ethiopian toad is a small robust species.
 The females reach a snout-to-vent length of 32 mm and males reach 21 mm in length.
 The head is broad and the upper jaw is longer than the lower one.
 The paratoid gland is some way behind the eye and is short and narrow.
 The colour of the upper parts is quite variable with different individuals being greenish-grey, grey, greyish-brown or black.
 There are dark spots arranged along three longitudinal bands of paler colour, pink, dull red or green.
 The flanks are grey or greyish-black and may be delineated by a thin white line.
 The underparts are cream or dull white with darker spots and blotches.